dkillough/PoolCorpWaterSim/README.md

 gerstnerWave(1.0, amplitude*.3, wavelength, frequency*.7, vec2(.8,.2));
 ```

+# Updating the project for 2022

 ## Housekeeping

 `Proposal.md` notes @gtongue's original project reposal, including the technologies used.

 Since this project was initially created in 2018, many of the dependencies needed to be modified; @dkillough has updated the following:
 - .gitignore now includes `package-lock.json`
-- typo in `wireframeOn()` method call
+- typos in `wireframeOn()` method call and this file (`readme.md`)
 - updated webpack config file for webpack 3.0+ (`module.rules` instead of `module.loaders`)
-  - Random person on the internet:
-  If you're getting the `Invalid configuration object.
+  - If a random person on the internet stumbles upon this who's getting the `Invalid configuration object.
 Webpack has been initialized using a configuration object that does not match the API schema` error, check out our `webpack.config.js` file on line 14 and 15.
 If yours says `module:` and then `loaders:`, change "loaders" to "rules".

 ## Cloning and running the repository
 * `git clone <link>` as you would a normal repo